DurianLAB/terraform/README.md

 ## Troubleshooting

-- If macvlan doesn't work, check host interface compatibility
-- Ensure LXD has necessary permissions for network operations
+- Ensure LXD has permissions to create networks
+- Check that the storage pool exists
-- Verify host firewall allows necessary traffic
+- Verify Cloudflare credentials are correct
+- Use `terraform workspace list` to see available environments